cabintech/FXCoreMP/doc/toon.md

   be inferred.
 </blockquote>

+See [32-Bit Operations](#32-bit-math-shift-logic-functions) for more details on these types of TOON statements.

-The TOON processor will validate that the target of assignment statements are valid for the operation being performed.
+The TOON processor will validate that the target of such operation assignment statements are valid for the operation being performed.
 E.g. the XOR operation can only target the 32-bit accumulator, so if anything other then "acc32" appears as the target of that instruction, an error will be flagged.